WasmEdge/WasmEdge/docs/book/en/src/write_wasm/js/es6.md

 # ES6 module support

+> *This part has moved to <https://wasmedge.org/docs/develop/javascript/es6>.
+Please use our new docs.*

 The WasmEdge QuickJS runtime supports ES6 modules.
 In fact, the rollup commands we used in the [React SSR](ssr.md) examples convert and bundle CommonJS and NPM modules into ES6 modules so that they can be executed in WasmEdge QuickJS.
 This article will show you how to use ES6 module in WasmEdge.

 We will take the example in [example_js/es6_module_demo](https://github.com/second-state/wasmedge-quickjs/tree/main/example_js/es6_module_demo) folder as an example.
 The [module_def.js](https://github.com/second-state/wasmedge-quickjs/blob/main/example_js/es6_module_demo/module_def.js) file defines and exports a simple JS function.